If you have collision coverage, you can get pothole damage covered.

 With some careful driving, you can avoid pothole damage.
 Here are some tips:

 There are thousands of potholes across the U.S., so safe, careful driving is always a good idea.
-After all, defensive driving isn’t just about avoiding other drivers; it’s about avoiding road hazards in general, including potholes.
+Defensive driving isn’t just about avoiding other drivers; it’s about avoiding road hazards in general, including potholes.
+If you’re shopping around for car insurance after hitting a pothole, we’ve rounded up our top car insurance picks and made it easy to get a quote.

 Insurance covers pothole damage if you have collision coverage.
 If you lack collision coverage, car insurance doesn’t cover pothole damage.